The Lightning and the Sun: Legacy and analysis

 The Lightning of the Sun was very influential on neo-Nazism and is popular with many neo-Nazis, particularly those involved in esotericism.
 It introduced esoteric neo-Nazism to a wider audience of English-speaking white supremacists.
 Academic Jeffrey Kaplan called it Devi's most important work and her "masterpiece".
 Kaplan described it as a "remarkable exposition of occult National Socialism that explicitly deifies Hitler as the savior of the Aryan people," as well as a "Golden Age fantasy and ode to Adolf Hitler".
 Historian Alexandra Minna Stern described the book as Savitri Devi's "most well known and far-fetched work", and as "more a mystical treatise than a narrative interpretation of the rise and fall of the Third Reich".
 Scholar Damon T. Berry noted its influence on William Luther Pierce, and noted the book as "an important work by one of the most important articulators of occult National Socialism in the postwar period".
 Frederick J. Simonelli called it one of Devi's "main works of Aryan mysticism and National Socialist philosophy".

 Esoteric neo-Nazi Miguel Serrano embraced the book's philosophy and ideas, which shaped his own conception of Nazism, also intertwined with Hindu religiosity; he praised Devi as "as the greatest fighter after Adolf Hitler, Rudolf Hess, and Josef Goebbels" and "the priestess of Odin".
 Satanist neo-Nazi David Myatt, likely the founder of the Order of Nine Angles, was fascinated by the work and recounted its influence on him in an interview.
 Odinist Jost Turner was also taken with the work and its depiction of Hitler as a divine figure.
-Musician Boyd Rice recommended the book in the single issue of his publication WAKE and wrote a 2001 essay debating her theories.
+The musician Boyd Rice recommended the book in the single issue of his publication Wake and wrote a 2001 essay debating her theories.
 James Mason, an associate of Rice, quoted the book's statements on Hitler's "divine cause" in his periodical Siege, later developed into his influential neo-Nazi book Siege.
 Mason praised her writings and called them underrated.
 The music group Radio Werewolf, also affiliated with Rice, released an EP in 1989 inspired by the book, under the same title.
 The German far-right band Turbund Sturmwerk also quoted her on their album releases.
 Counter-Currents Publishing, which reprinted this and other works of Savitri Devi, derived their slogan, "Books Against Time", from the work.

-According to Benjamin Teitelbaum, when he was in discussion with Steve Bannon, Bannon used the term that originates in this book, "Man in Time", to describe Donald Trump, though he said Bannon did not seem familiar with Devi's ideas when asked.